 We're not here to sell you on our beliefs, or entice you with a bunch of marketing mumbo-jumbo.

-We're often asked what is responsive web design?
 A responsive site is one that adapts how (and what) content is displayed based on the device it's being loaded on.
 This is important because different devices have different screen sizes.
 So, we need to make sure that when your customer properly sees your websites content regardless of the device they're seeing it on.

 Try and imagine your standard website that has a giant image at the top of the page with 3 columns it.
 Each column contains one picture and a product description.
 Now, in the "fixed" website days, if someone viewed your site on their phone, they would have to "scroll" left-right to see the entire picture and column featuring a product.
 This was brutal, to say the least.

 Our responsive websites adapt all of your content by a) resizing the image to fit on your phone and b) "stacking" the 3 columns on top of each other.
 This eliminates all of the left-right scrolling that used to be.

 We design your site with three user experiences in mind: desktop, tablet and mobile.
 Now, there is a fair amount of variety in each of those categories, however, the beauty of our responsive websites are in their ability to adapt to all of them.

 In today's mobile-ready world, everyone should have a website that caters to mobile and desktop browsing experiences.
 In fact, I'd argue that every web development agency should always be creating responsive websites for every one of their clients.
 Part of this is due to the growth of mobile browsing, but, in reality, the coding expertise required to design responsive website's is standard across developers.

 More importantly: a responsive website SHOULDN'T be an up-sell.